 2) Comparables method

 As the name suggests in this method the residual value is calculated by comparing with the residual value of comparable assets.
 These assets are the one which is traded in an organized market.

 The comparative method is considered to be one of the most defensive is approaches in order to calculate the residual value.
-Following is an example of how comparables value can be calculated: there is a very large market for used cars and one may use the comparables approach in order to calculate the depreciation value on his car, by seeing the current depreciation or residual value of the used car for similar priced car or car of same company in current market and the same value can be projected on his car in future market.
+Following is an example of how comparables to value can be calculated: there is a very large market for used cars and one may use the comparables approach in order to calculate the depreciation value on his car, by seeing the current depreciation or residual value of the used car for similar priced car or car of the same company in the current market and the same value can be projected on his car in the future market.

 This will be an approximation but is one of the easiest methods to calculate the residual value.